 - Fold in the flour mixture in small batches.

-- fold in the quartered cherries.
+- Fold in the quartered cherries.10 to 15 pitted cherries

 Bake

 - Divide the batter equally into 5 muffin holes (approx 2 to 3 tablespoons of batter in each).
 Use a tablespoon and rubber spatula to scoop and transfer into the muffin holes, or use an ice cream scooper.
-Do not try to level the batter or tap the pan or fill the gaps - just leave it as you dropped.
+Do not try to level the batter or tap the pan or fill the gaps - just leave it as you dropped it.

 - Bake for 15 to 20 minutes or until golden brown and a toothpick inserted into the muffin comes out clean.